G♭ Minor

 What are the inversions of G♭ minor?

-To play the 1st and 2nd inversions of G♭ minor, simply rearrange the order of the notes in the chord.
+To play the first and second inversions of G♭ minor, simply rearrange the order of the notes in the chord.
 Learn how to play the inversions by following the steps below.

-How to play the 1st inversion of G♭ minor
+How to play the first inversion of G♭ minor

-The 1st inversion of G♭ minor places B♭♭ as the lowest note in the chord.
+The first inversion of G♭ minor places B♭♭ as the lowest note in the chord.
 With your right hand, use the following fingers to play the inversion:

 G♭ - Fifth finger (5)